How Much Baby Talk You Enjoy? - Baby Talk in ABDL

 'You noticed that so quickly.
 Such impressive perspicacity!'

-also go well, sparced gently into the play.
-Just as this dad does the most fabulous video on "How to talk to a baby".
+These phrases can sprinkle some humor gently into our play.
+Just like this dad does in the fabulous video on "How to talk to a baby."